jishanshaikh4/mole-in-the-hole/README.md

 # Mole in the Hole
-A classical game of mole in the hole in Vanilla.js (JavaScript).
-My implementation of Whoop-the-mole challenge adapted from JS30 Challenge.
+A classical game of mole in the hole in Vanilla.js (JavaScript :)).
+My implementation of Whoop-the-mole challenge adapted from JS 30 Challenge.

 ## Improvements to original challenge
 - Overall leaderboard (DONE, Debugging NOT DONE)